splunk/public-o11y-docs/alerts-detectors-notifications/slo/view-slo.rst

 You can view a list of existing SLOs and manage your SLOs after creating them.

-View a list of all SLOs
+View a list of SLOs
 ================================

-To view all existing SLOs, from the landing page of Splunk Observability Cloud, go to :strong:`Service Level Objectives (SLOs)`.
+To view existing SLOs, from the landing page of Splunk Observability Cloud, go to :strong:`Service Level Objectives (SLOs)`.
 The table view gives you a summary of SLO status, budget remaining, and burn rate alerting.

+To sort SLOs by name, select the :strong:`Name` column header.

+By default, the table shows all existing SLOs.
+To filter SLOs by status, select the :guilabel:`Status: All` dropdown menu and select the status you want to see: :guilabel:`Breached` or :guilabel:`Normal`.

 Edit an SLO
 ================================